Batropetes: Classification

 A newly discovered specimen of microsaur from the Saar-Nahe district in southwestern Germany has confirmed that Brachystelechus and Batropetes represent the same species.
 The characters that previously distinguished the two genera from one another are all found in one specimen, known as SMNS 55884, housed in the Staatliches Museum für Naturkunde Stuttgart.
 This a complete specimen preserved in ventral view and consisting of a part and counterpart.
 The skull roof was examined by excavating the matrix from the top of the block and exposing more anatomical features.
 The occipital condyle in SMNS 55884, not noticeable in the specimen of Brachystelechus, clearly indicates that it is a microsaur rather than a captorhinomorph reptile.
 An interfrontal bone is seen in material once referred to Brachystelechus but not in any material known from specimens previously attributed to Batropetes.
 This may be a result of poor preservation, or perhaps intraspecific variation.
 The parietals of the specimen are wide and the skull is short, both of which are features that associate it with the North American genera Carrolla and Quasicaecilia.
 On the basis of these and other similarities, Carroll, who described the new material in 1991, constructed a new microbrachomorph family called the Brachystelechidae to include Batropetes, Carrolla, and Quasicaecilia.

 A 2013 study of Batropetes erected a new species, Batropetes niederkirchensis, for specimen SMNS 55884.
 SMNS 55884 was noted to differ from the type specimen of B. fritschi in the number of presacral vertebrae, the width between the eye sockets, the shape of the prefrontal, postorbital, and scapulocoracoid bones, and the position of the obturator foramen in the hips.
 Two additional species, B. appelensis and B. palatinus, were named in 2015 on the basis of new material found from the Saar-Nahe Basin.

-During the 2010's recumbirostran microsaurs, including brachystelechids, were increasingly considered to be early diverging sauropsids, rather than reptiliomorphs.
+During the 2010s, recumbirostran microsaurs, including brachystelechids, were increasingly considered to be early diverging sauropsids, rather than reptiliomorphs.